a-sep/RandomQuoteMachine/README.md

 ver.
 2.0

 Project for freeCodeCamp.
-Feel free to send me feedback.
+Feel free to send some feedback.